Why choose FastLEI?

 Legal Entity Identifier numbers are universal codes and are not tied to any specific country.
 Each LOU has its own identifier, which is contained in the first four numbers of the LEI code.
 LEI codes are valid worldwide regardless of the LOU that issued the code.

 Why do I have to renew my LEI code?

 How long does the LEI number application process take?

-FastLEI issues your Legal Entity Identifier number within a couple of minutes to a few hours.
+FastLEI issues your Legal Entity Identifier number within 10 minutes to 3 hours

 Is the LEI data publicly available?

 Yes, the Legal Entity Identifier system is built on the principle of making the information publicly available.
 LEI-related company data (name, registry code, address, address of the principal office, country of registration, etc.) are accessible to everyone through the GLEIF website.